jsdclxvi/Reforestation/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.